 |How hard?||Easy||Trailhead:||Alder Lake|

 The 1.7-mile trail around the lake is easy to hike and follow (round-trip from the parking area).
 There are many primitive campsites around the lake.
-You’ll quickly find that the area has more of a campground atmosphere than wilderness camping.
+You’ll quickly find that the site has more of a campground atmosphere than wilderness camping.
 Don’t be fooled.
-Help is a long way off and even though you are not far from your car, you are far from medical care or other services.
+Help is a long way off, and even though you are not far from your car, you are far from medical care or other services.

 Fishing and boating are permitted at Alder Lake.
 It has a maximum depth of 20 feet at its southwest corner.
 The lake has 1.5-miles of waterfront and is 45 acres in area.
 See a map of the lake showing depths.

 |3||Use or possession of baitfish prohibited||Yes.
 Electric motors.
 No Gas|

 Please sign in at all trail registers, here’s why.

 Due to the popularity of the lake as an intense camp area, bear sightings and encounters are common.
 Please read the section on safety on this page.